Does box office mean tickets?

 What are tickets?

-Tickets are physical or digital documents that grant individuals entry to a specific event.
-They serve as proof of purchase and often include details such as the date, time, and seat number.
-Tickets can be purchased directly from the box office or through authorized resellers.
+Tickets are physical or digital documents that grant the holder admission to a specific event.
+They typically contain information such as the event name, date, time, seat number, and price.
+Tickets serve as proof of purchase and are essential for gaining entry to a movie theater or any other venue.

 Understanding the connection